wild-lotus/react-async-utils/README.md

 let loading;
 let data;
 let error;
-// Even more...
+// Maybe more...
 ...
 ```

 This a somehow complex construct for such an ubiquitous case.
 It can lead to verbose code, even more when dealing with multiple pieces of async data at the same time.
 Some of these combinations don't even make sense (`loading === true && error !== undefined`?).
 It can feel awkward to follow this pattern.

+## Features (React and non-React)

-You probably want to use hooks and/or Suspense (soon) for this, and you want to do it the right way.
+You want to stay up to date with the state of art in our domain (Hooks, Concurrent Mode, Suspense...).
+You also want to take care of the more subtle requirements, like race conditions, or aborting.
+And you want to do it the right way.
+And that is not trivial.

-You might even have some more subtle requirements, like taking care of race conditions, or being able to abort the tasks.

-And you probably need to repeat that "boilerplate" a lot in your app.

 # This solution

+## Data structure

 The base of this library is "[making impossible states impossible](https://blog.kentcdodds.com/make-impossible-states-impossible-cf85b97795c1)" for async data, and building rich abstractions around it.